 This year my husband Joel and I decided to do something crazy and head out on a 2-year long road trip through Central and South America.
-We were super excited for this trip but we had one problem- no transportation.
+We were super excited about this trip but we had one problem- no transportation.

-With a tiny budget and not a whole lot of money, we couldn’t afford to spend our entire savings on buying a decked out $100k+ camper van so instead we decided to put our own brains and hands to work and do our own awesome DIY custom camper van conversion.
+With a tiny budget and not a whole lot of money, we couldn’t afford to spend our entire savings on buying a decked-out $100k+ camper van so instead we decided to put our own brains and hands to work and do our own awesome DIY custom camper van conversion.

-Our guide below covers exactly how we did our DIY camper van conversion for anyone inspired to join the van life movement themselves on a low-cost budget.
+Our guide below covers exactly how we did our DIY camper conversion for anyone inspired to join the van life movement themselves on a low-cost budget.

-To make this Promaster camper van conversion guide easier to follow, we divided our how to guide into two parts.
-Part I will cover the conversion planning, layout design ideas and all of the prep work we did that’s not necessarily visible but make everything work.
+To make this Promaster camper van conversion guide easier to follow, we divided our how-to guide into two parts.
+Part I will cover the conversion planning, layout design ideas, and all of the prep work we did that’s not necessarily visible but make everything work.
 Part II will cover the construction of the finished product and any extras we added to make our van life travel on the road more comfortable.

-Promaster Campervan Conversion Guide-Part I
+Promaster Campervan Conversion Guide – Part I: